marmelab/react-admin/NextJs.md

 - App Router: `src/app/admin/page.tsx`
 - Pages Router: `src/pages/admin/index.tsx`

-No matter which system you choose, the file should contains the same code:
+No matter which system you choose, the file should contain the same code:

 ```tsx
 import { NextPage } from "next";